top of page

 Once the planting plan is agreed, clients can either source plants themselves using the plan, or Zoe can arrange plant sourcing and supply.

-The planting design process
+The planting design process from start to finish

 1. Initial Consultation